divan/blog/content/posts/160331_depscheck.md

 +---------+---------+-------+-------+--------+-------+----------+
 ```

-You may even run it against the whole stdlib and build some statistics in R Studio or your favorite statistics tool.
-Let's use `go list std` command to get all stdlib packages names and feed them to *depcheck*: There is a special `-totalonly` flag, which tells depscheck to output only totals oneliner, which is easily parseable:
+You may even run it against the whole stdlib and build some charts in RStudio or your favorite statistics tool.
+Let's use `go list std` command to get all stdlib packages names and feed them to *depcheck*.
+There is a special `-totalonly` flag, which tells depscheck to output only totals oneliner, which is easily parseable:

 ```
 $ for i in $(go list std); do depscheck -stdlib -totalonly $i; done